AlexanderND/issues_linker/README.md

 ## Planned

-1. Automate the **Add webhooks to the projects** step
+1. Automate the **Add webhooks to the projects** step.

-2. Change the logic of correcting labels in Github (process each label individually)
+2. Change the logic of correcting labels in Github (process each label individually).

 3. Add bot phrase on correcting labels in Github: "You can't change the <LABEL_NAME> label from Github!
 Please, stop trying."

-4. Add projects re-sync function, when the server starts up (in case issues_linker server was down for a long time)
+4. Add projects re-sync function, when the server starts up (in case issues_linker server was down for a long time).

-5. Improve the linking procedure (make a form, automize, etc...)
+5. Improve the linking procedure (make a form, automize, etc...).

-6. Improve the installation and setup procedures (it's a bit complex right now, might be confusing for inexperienced users)
+6. Improve the installation and setup procedures (it's a bit complex right now, might be confusing for inexperienced users).